MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 > This video shows you how to create a source object for a list of files by using the R `list.files` function and patterns for selecting specific file names.
 It uses the multiple mortDefaultSmall*.csv files to show the approach.
 To create an XDF comprised of all the files, use the following syntax: `mySourceFiles <- list.files(rxGetOption("sampleDataDir"), pattern = "mortDefaultSmall\\d*.csv", full.names=TRUE)`.

  <div align=center><iframe src="https://channel9.msdn.com/Series/Microsoft-R-Server-Series/Introduction-to-Microsoft-R-Server-Session-2--Data-Ingestion/player" width="600" height="400" allowFullScreen frameBorder="0"></iframe></div>

+ <a name="chunking"></a>
+### Overcome R Client data chunking limitations by pushing compute context or migrating to R Server

+A primary benefit of RevoScaleR is the ability to redistribute data into component parts for processing in parallel, reassembling the data later for final analysis.
+This behavior is called *chunking*, and it's one of the key mechanisms by which RevoScaleR processes and analyzes very large data sets.

+In Microsoft R, chunking functionality is available only when RevoScaleR functions are executed on an R Server for Windows, Teradata, SQL Server, Linux, or Hadoop.
+You cannot use chunking on systems that have just Microsoft R Client.
+R Client requires that data fits into available memory.
+Moreover, it can only use a maximum of two threads for analysis.
+Internally, when RevoScaleR is running in R Client, the `blocksPerRead` argument is deliberately, which results in all data being read into memory.

+You can work around this limitation by writing script on R Client, but then [pushing the compute context](scaler-data-compute-context.md) from R Client to a remote Microsoft R Server instance.
+Optionally, you could use R Server.
+Developers can install the developer edition of R Server, which is a full-featured R Server, but licensed for development workstations instead of production servers.
+For more information, see [Microsoft R Server](rserver.md).

 ## See Also